Top 10 Deck Styles and How to Choose the Right One for Your Home

 Pros:

-• Creates a unified space around your pool area
+• Creates a unified outdoor space around your pool

-• Can be designed to include lounging areas, dining spaces, and storage
+• Can include lounging areas, dining spaces, and storage

 Cons:

-• Higher maintenance due to constant water exposure
+• Higher maintenance due to constant water and chemical exposure

-• Must meet specific code requirements for pool surrounds
+• Must meet specific building code requirements for pool surrounds

-Ideal for: Homeowners with pools in warmer Tennessee regions who want to create a complete outdoor entertainment area around their water feature.
+Ideal for: Homeowners with pools in Tennessee's warmer regions who want a complete outdoor entertainment area around their water feature.

 9. Courtyard Deck

-A courtyard deck creates an enclosed or semi-enclosed outdoor space, often with walls, fencing, or landscaping that provides privacy and a sense of sanctuary.
+A courtyard deck creates an enclosed or semi-enclosed outdoor space.
+Walls, fencing, or landscaping provide privacy and a sense of sanctuary.

 Pros:

-• Creates a sheltered microclimate that can extend the outdoor season
+• Creates a sheltered microclimate that extends the outdoor season

 • Provides wind protection and a sense of security